pewgeuges/footnotes/readme.txt

 == Changelog ==

+= 1.1.1 =
+- Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )
+- Update: Setting where the reference container appears on public pages can also be set to the widget area
+- Add: Link to the wordpress.org support page in the plugin main page
+- Update: Changed plugin URL from GitHub to WordPress
+- Bugfix: Uninstall function to really remove all settings done in the settings page
+- Bugfix: Load default settings after plugin is installed
+- Update: Translation for support link and new setting option
+- Add: Label to display the user the short code to not display the 'love me' slug

+= 1.1.0 =
+- Update: Global styling for the public plugin name
+- Update: Easier usage of the public plugin name in translations
+- Update: New Layout for the settings page to group similar settings to get a better overview
+- Update: Display settings submit button only if there is at least 1 editable setting in the current tab
+- Add: Setting where the reference container appears on public pages (needs some corrections!)
+- Bugfix: Displays only one reference container in front of the footer on category pages

 = 1.0.6 =
-- Bugfix: Uninstall function to delete all plugin settings (bugfix)
+- Bugfix: Uninstall function to delete all plugin settings
-- Bugfix: Counter style internal name in the reference container to correctly link to the right footnote on the page above (bugfix)
+- Bugfix: Counter style internal name in the reference container to correctly link to the right footnote on the page above
-- Bugfix: Footnote hover box styling to not wrap the footnote text on mouse over (bugfix)
+- Bugfix: Footnote hover box styling to not wrap the footnote text on mouse over
 - Update: 'footnotes love' text in the page footer if the admin accepts it and set its default value to 'no'

 = 1.0.5 =